veryshiny/Demultiplex/Assignment-the-first/README.md

 Please fill in your answers on [Answers.md](Answers.md)

-## Part 1 – Quality Score Distribution per-nucleotide
+## Part 1 – Quality Score Distribution per-nucleotide (mean qscore y axis, nt position x axis, will have 4 of these plots)
 1. Perform some initial data exploration!
-Record any bash commands you used inside a lab notebook (submit to this repo!).
+Record any bash commands you used inside a **lab notebook (submit to this repo!).**
     1. Determine which files contain the indexes, and which contain the paired end reads containing the biological data of interest.
-Create a table and label each file with either read1, read2, index1, or index2.
+Create a table and label each file with either read1, read2, index1, or index2. **(ls -lah)**
-    2. Determine the length of the reads in each file.
+    2. Determine the length of the reads in each file. **ALL FILES HAVE 1452986940 LINES**
-    3. Determine the phred encoding for these data.
+    4. Determine the phred encoding for these data.
-2. Generate a per base distribution of quality scores for read1, read2, index1, and index2.
+2. Generate a per base distribution of quality scores for read1, read2, index1, and index2 ( **ARG PARSE**).
 Average the quality scores at each position for all reads and generate a per nucleotide mean distribution **as you did in part 1 of PS4 in Bi621**.
 (NOTE!
-Do NOT use the 2D array strategy from PS9 - you WILL run out of memory!)
+Do NOT use the 2D array strategy from PS9 - you WILL run out of memory!) **1d array how many positions are in the read**
     1. Turn in the 4 histograms.
-    2. What is a good quality score cutoff for index reads and biological read pairs to utilize for sample identification and downstream analysis, respectively?
+    2. What is a good quality score cutoff for index reads and biological read pairs to utilize for sample identification and downstream analysis (**RNA-SEQ experiment**), respectively?
 Justify your answer.
     3. How many indexes have undetermined (N) base calls?
 (Utilize your command line tool knowledge.
 Submit the command(s) you used.
 CHALLENGE: use a one-line command)

 ## Part 2 – Develop an algorithm to de-multiplex the samples
 Write up a strategy (**NOT A SCRIPT**) for writing an algorithm to de-multiplex files and reporting index-hopping.
 That is, given four input FASTQ files (2 with biological reads, 2 with index reads) and the 24 known indexes above, demultiplex reads by index-pair, outputting:

 - one R1 FASTQ file and one R2 FASTQ file **per** matching index-pair,
-- another two FASTQ files for non-matching index-pairs (index-hopping), and
+- another two FASTQ files for non-matching index-pairs (index-hopping) (**hopped_R1.fq, hopped_R2.fq**), and
-- two additional FASTQ files when one or both index reads are unknown or low quality (do not match the 24 known indexes [this includes indexes with 'N's in them] or do not meet a quality score cutoff)
+- two additional FASTQ files when one or both index reads are unknown or low quality (do not match the 24 known indexes [this includes indexes with 'N's in them] or do not meet a quality score cutoff) (**unk_R1.fq,unk_R2.fq**)

 Add the sequence of the index-pair to the header of BOTH reads in all of your FASTQ files for all categories (e.g. add “AAAAAAAA-CCCCCCCC” to the end of headers of every read pair that had an index1 of AAAAAAAA and an index2 of CCCCCCCC; this pair of reads would be in the unknown category as one or both of these indexes do not match the 24 known indexes).